Transfer of Undertaking.

 The legal person running the business must have changed.
 The business previously carried out by your old employer must now be carried out by your new employer.
 The business must be transferred as a going concern.

 All of your rights under your contract of employment are transferred and become the responsibility of the new employer, with the exception of pension rights.

 Pensions, dismissal and consultation

 Pension rights do not transfer, except for social welfare pension entitlements.
-An occupational pension scheme under the Pension acts are protected and do apply.
+All occupational pension schemes under the Pension acts are protected and rights do apply.